-HAUWEI Technologies is a Chinese multinational technology company.
-Hauwei is leading global provider of Information and communication technology infrastructure and smart devices.
+HUAWEI Technologies is a Chinese multinational technology company.
+Huawei is a leading global provider of Information and communication technology infrastructure and smart devices.

-Hauwei just took over Samsung as the world biggest smartphone maker.
+Huawei just took over Samsung as the world’s biggest smartphone maker.
 This has made the Chinese technology the largest smartphone merchant in the world.